JustinScitech/JustinScitech/README.md

 I'm an undergraduate Computer Engineering student at the University of Waterloo passionate about exploring computer software, games, and electronics!

 ### Learning :
--  🌱 Python, React.js, and C++
+-  🌱 Python, SQL, MongoDB, React.js, and C++
--  🌱 Web development
+-  🌱 Web development, AI/ML

 ### My Hobbies :
 - ✨ Video editing and producing YouTube videos